onnimonni/Dokku-bedrock/README.md

 # [Bedrock](http://roots.io/wordpress-stack/)

+##FORK by Koodimonni
+This fork works awesomely with Dokku/Heroku in mind.
+You can see all modifications from composer.json
+What this also does:

+* Forces LOGIN/ADMIN to SSL in production
+* Installs Salts if they don't exist already.
+* Installs languages and sets WPLANG according to the default lang with wordpress package.
+Doesn't overwrite languages if they exists in app directory.
+* Setup Subdomain Multisite easily by first installing it from the dashboard and then add `WP_MULTISITE_MAIN="yourmainsite.com"` to your ENV.

 Bedrock is a modern WordPress stack that helps you get started with the best development tools and project structure.

 ## Quick Start